codefresh-io/docs.codefresh.io/_docs/kb/articles/skip-test-if-pipeline-is-triggered-with-cron.md

 ## Overview

-You have a build with multiple triggers, and you need to skip a certain step if the pipeline was launched using a Cron trigger.
+You have a build with multiple triggers and you need to skip a certain step if the pipeline was launched using a Cron trigger.

 ## Details

 ### Configure Cron trigger message

-In the **Message** field in the Cron trigger configuration, set a message, for example, "using cron".
+In the **Message** field of the Cron trigger configuration settings, set a message, for example, "using cron".

 ### Implement Conditional Step

-Utilize the `EVENT_MESSAGE` variable in your pipeline steps with a condition as in the following example:
+Use the `EVENT_MESSAGE` variable in your pipeline steps with a condition as in the following example:

 {% raw %}